By Mike Haaren – Rat Race Rebellion Co-Founder – May 9, 2019

 ♦♦ Ad: Poll Takers – E-Poll: Take polls more oriented toward entertainment.
 Pays in PayPal cash or (if you prefer) gift cards.
 Work from anywhere.
 Another way to grab some extra dollars when you have some downtime. ♦♦

 — The “employer” wants to interview you via text on Google Hangouts.
 Scammers always try to conceal their identity.
 Through text, they can create an illusion of legitimacy and urgency that would be hard — or impossible — for them to do with video.
 So they stick to text, and if you ask, they’ll refuse to move to video.
 Time for you to move, too — away from their offer!

 — Typos and bad grammar in the offer.
-A legitimate employer will prepare an ad or offer that typically has few if any errors.
+A legitimate employer will prepare an ad or job listing that typically has few if any errors.
 But English is often not the scammer’s native language, or he/she is simply recycling an old (crude) scam text.

 — Your intuition is sounding alarm bells.
 If you’re looking at a job offer and feeling uncomfortable about it, go with your “gut”!
 We’ve all seen the posts at some point online, “Something seemed fishy about the whole thing, but I needed the money and went ahead with it anyway…” If it seems “fishy,” bail!